 We have often heard people saying, ‘What’s in a name?’; well when you plan on advertising your products online a lot can be said in that regard.

-As a retailer, the product title seems like an easy job, because you are more familiar with your products, but the job here is to make Google know more about your products so that it matches your products with the relevant search queries.
+As a retailer, product title optimization seems like an easy job, because you are more familiar with your products, but the job here is to make Google know more about your products so that it matches your products with the relevant search queries.

 Selling products offline can give the buyers options to touch and feel the product, as well as you can leverage your verbal communication skills to further convince them.
 However, when it comes to online shopping, the goal remains the same, but it all depends on how specific you are with the details like title, description, and price which have the potential to make or break a deal.